xtclang/xvm/javatools_launcher/README.md

     [4] = "../javatools/javatools_bridge.xtc"
     [5] = "HelloWorld.x"

-Each OS works slightly differently, so the OS-specific functionality is (mostly) encapsuted into the source files `os_macos.c`, `os_linux.c`, and `os_windows.c`.
+Each OS works slightly differently, so the OS-specific functionality is (mostly) encapsulated into the source files `os_macos.c`, `os_linux.c`, and `os_windows.c`.
 The build for each OS must be performed on that OS (because we do not have a dependable cross-compiler readily available).
 The resulting executable files are stored as artifacts in GIT; for example `macos_launcher`, `linux_launcher`, and